Weak second Bianchi identity for static, spherically symmetric spacetimes with timelike singularities: Summary and Outlook

-We expect that these results can be extended to non-static, non-symmetric spacetimes with finitely many timelike singularities, which appear as points as well as ring singularities in the spacelike leaves of any foliation of the spacetime into ``evolving spaces.''
-In particular, we expect that the less severe blow-up behavior implied by weak Bianchi may enable the formulation of a well-posed dynamical theory for the timelike singularities and the electromagnetic spacetime structures around them.
-Due to the occurrence of off-diagonal components in the Einstein tensor, it is reasonable to expect that more restrictions on the metric may be required in order to obtain a result analogous to Theorem~\ref{thm:weakBianchi}.
+Furthermore, it is clear that the main ideas developed in this paper are not restricted to static spherically symmetric spacetimes and are adaptable to more general situations.
+In particular, we expect that our results can be extended to non-static, non-symmetric spacetimes with finitely many timelike singularities, which appear as point-type, or perhaps (st)ring-type singularities in the spacelike leaves of any foliation of the spacetime into ``evolving spaces''; for a study of the equation of motion of singularities of the latter type, see \cite{AD}.
+We expect that the less severe blow-up behavior demanded by the weak Bianchi identity will point the way to the formulation of a well-posed dynamical theory for charged timelike singularities and the electromagnetic spacetime structures around them.
+By requiring compatible singularities in the electromagnetic energy-momentum-stress tensor this in turn should lead to the identification of an admissible class of electromagnetic vacuum laws.
+Our preliminary inquiry in this direction also indicates that the admixture of a scalar field that modulates the gravitational coupling of the electromagnetic field energy-momentum-stress tensor to the spacetime curvature may be needed.
+Moreover, due to the occurrence of off-diagonal components in the Einstein tensor, it is reasonable to expect that more restrictions on the metric may be required in order to obtain a broadly applicable result analogous to Theorem~\ref{thm:bianchi}.